MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/mappings.md

 Data Explorer supports different types of mappings, both `row-oriented` (CSV, JSON, AVRO and W3CLOGFILE), and `column-oriented` (Parquet and ORC).

-Each element in the mapping list is constructed from three properties:
+Each element in the mapping list is constructed from three fields:

 |Property|Required|Description|
 |--|--|--|